Print

 2. In a separate bowl, whisk the egg, then whisk in the milk, melted butter (or oil), vanilla extract, and lemon juice (or vinegar).

 3. Stir the wet ingredients into the dry ingredients until a smooth batter forms.
 (It will thicken after it sits 1 to 2 minutes.)
-Pour the batter into a squeeze bottle.
+Pour the batter into a squeeze bottle or measuring cup

 Notes

-**The squeeze bottle method is much easier and essential for this recipe, in our opinion.
-Here’s a link to the squeeze bottles we use.
+**The squeeze bottle is a game-changer for creating uniform-sized mini pancakes: my preferred method!
+Here’s a link to the squeeze bottles I use.